yuetloo/ethersapp/README.md

 5. Fill in 'Sender Address'
    'Sender Address' is optional for constant functions.
 You can manually enter the 'Sender Address' value in the input box for constant functions.
 For non-constant (transactional) functions, you must click the 'Wallet' button to import a wallet with private key and the 'Sender Address' will be populated automatically.

+   Currently, you can only import the file containing Geth JSON V3 format.
+You can generate the wallet file using Geth or [https://ethereumwallet.com](https://ethereumwallet.com).

    The following fields will be populated automatically with value from etherscan.io:
    * Balance - this field is for information only, it is not sent in the transaction For testnet, the 'Add More' button will be available to request more Ether from [ZeroGox] (https://zerogox.com/ethereum/wei_faucet).